CrayLabs/SmartSim/doc/model.rst

 When the Experiment Python driver script is executed, two files from the standard model will be created in the Experiment working directory:

-1. `model.out` : this file will hold outputs produced by the Model workload
+1. `example-model.out` : this file will hold outputs produced by the Model workload
-2. `model.err` : will hold any errors that occurred during Model execution
+2. `example-model.err` : will hold any errors that occurred during Model execution

 -----------------
 A Colocated Model